chuushi/CoreProtect-Lookup-Web-Interface/README.md

 - A MySQL or SQLite database used by a Minecraft server running CoreProtect 2.11 or above.
  - If using SQLite in real-time, you're advised to have the webserver run on the same machine as the Minecraft server.

-Download one of the releases from the releases tab or from the plugin page in dev.bukkit.org, and extract the `web/` directory into the directory accessible by the webserver.
+Download the [latest release from the releases tab](https://github.com/SimonOrJ/CoreProtect-Lookup-Web-Interface/releases/latest) or from the plugin page in dev.bukkit.org, and extract the `web/` directory into the directory accessible by the webserver.
 You may rename the directory into something you find more useful (such as to `coreprotect/`).

 If you are an advanced user, you can just do
 ```sh